 In a perfect world, none of us would make a mistake and no one would have to ask for forgiveness.
-What an unfortunate world of AI-driven robotic people that would be!
+But what an unfortunate world of robotic people, driven by artificial intelligence, would that be!

-Forgiveness is difficult if the offender does not feel or express they have caused any damage and do not show they are apologetic.
-Only a few people have the inclination or strength to forgive us without our asking.
-So, if we wouldn’t ask, we shouldn’t expect it too.
+In our real world, mistakes are the norm and the viability of forgiveness is the social yardstick.
+Forgiveness is difficult if the offender does not feel or express that they have caused any damage and does not show they are apologetic.
+Only a few people have the desire or strength to forgive us without our having to ask.

-Even when that person is generous enough to forgive us without asking, they may hold sadness in their heart while doing so.
-So, they forgive us but also suffer a great deal of unexpressed pain each time our action flicks their memory.
+Even if a person is gracious enough to forgive us without asking, they may do so with sadness in their heart.
+They forgive us, but they also suffer a great deal of unspoken pain every time our past actions trigger their memory.